What is Artspace?

 How many projects does Artspace own and operate?

-At present, we own and operate 35 projects across the country.
-Twenty-six are live/work or mixed-use projects comprised of more than 1,100 residential units.
+At present, we own and operate 40 projects across the country with more on the way.
+Most are live/work or mixed-use projects comprised of more than 1,300 residential units.
 Our portfolio of projects is rounded out with non-residential projects that provide space for artists and cultural organizations.

 What is a “live/work” project?